 The convenient On-Screen Display (OSD) menus are intuitive and easy to use.
-They guide the user through the configuration process, making it easy to configure the Orion XC.
+They guide the user through the configuration process, making it easy to configure the Orion X.

-The Orion XC is used along with extender transmitters, called CPU devices, and receivers, called CON devices.
-The CPU devices connect to the computer or video source, and the CON devices connect to the DVI or VGA monitor, USB keyboard and USB mouse.
-The CPU and CON devices connect to the Orion XC using CATx or Fiber cables.
+The Orion X is used along with extender transmitters, called CPU devices, and receivers, called CON devices.
+The CPU devices connect to the computer or video source, and the CON devices connect to the DVI or VGA monitor, and the USB keyboard and USB mouse.
+The CPU and CON devices connect to the Orion X using CATx or Fiber cables.
 The CPU and CON device models vary depending on the device support required.

-The reliability, security, and versatility of the Orion XC System streamlines any data center or server room by simplifying maintenance, access, and updating.
+The reliability, security, and versatility of the Orion X System streamline any data center or server room by simplifying maintenance, access, and updating.